Laguna1989/aselib/readme.md

 ## CMake

-CMake integration into your own project is done via `FetchContent`.
+CMake integration into your own project can be done via `FetchContent` or [CPM](https://github.com/cpm-cmake/CPM.cmake).

 include in your `CMakeLists.txt`